🎯 MCP Feedback Collector

 ```

-**Disadvantages**: Slightly slower startup, requires tsx dependency
+**Disadvantages**: Slower startup, requires tsx dependency

 #### 🚀 Quick Configuration Example

-Assuming your project is located at `d:\zhuomian\nodejsweb`, recommended configuration:
+Assuming your project is located at `d:\zhuomian\nodejsweb`, the recommended configuration is:

 ```json